Circus Historical Society Officers & Trustees

 Stasia Kelly is a media veteran who has enjoyed a diverse career both in and out of the spotlight.
 She spent a number of years as a broadcast personality in Atlanta, GA and the Tampa Bay area in FL.
 She served as an Advance Representative and writer for the Ice Capades, and has worked regularly as a voice artist for a variety of regional and national companies.
 She worked in corporate television, most notably producing an award winning internal video series for the forest products giant, Georgia-Pacific, as well as projects for UPS, Coca-Cola and IBM.
 Her current position as a Media Relations Specialist for the Georgia Forestry Commission incorporates her love of forestry and the outdoors with her passion for people and writing.
 Stasia was born to a circus family in Sarasota, FL, the one-time home of Ringling Brothers Barnum & Bailey Circus.
 Her mother, Evi, was an acrobat with the “Four Whirlwinds” from Germany.
 Her father was the world-famous clown, Emmett Kelly, Sr., who created the iconic sad-faced character, “Weary Willie,” on his drawing board as a young cartoonist.

 While representing RBBB at the Wu Ciao festival, Chris was discovered by Cirque du Soleil and created/performed a BMX bike act for their first tour of Japan and later a German Wheel act for their production of Quidam.
 His engineering chops and creative energy led him to run away with his own circus company, Cirque Mechanics.
 Chris’ innovative machines interact with acrobats, in Cirque Mechanics productions of Birdhouse Factory, Boom Town, Pedal Punk, 42ft and in Zephyr, A Whirlwind of Circus, which continues its US theater tour this fall.
-Cirque Mechanics presented their first production Under Canvas in 2022 and are now preparing for a holiday run in their very own orange and gray big top at the Dr. Phillips Center in Orlando this December.
+Cirque Mechanics presented their first production Under Canvas in 2022.
 Chris is a producing partner of the Vegas International Variety Arts Festival (VIVA Fest), and a Founding Board Member of the American Circus Alliance (ACA).

 With over 25 years of experience in the circus and entertainment industry, Julie Parkinson is the first third-generation member of the Circus Historical Society.
 Julie’s performing career spanned 15 years, beginning at Circus World Museum and later performing for 4 years on Ringling Bros. and Barnum & Bailey’s Blue Unit, among other shows.
 In 2003 Julie joined the Big Apple Circus where she served as Company Manager for 3 years.
 Next Julie joined the staff at Cirque du Soleil’s The Beatles LOVE while the show was in creation.
 She stayed with LOVE for 5 years, later moving to VIVA Elvis and finally Zarkana, completing over 7 years with CDS in lead positions.
 Recently Julie managed the social media for The Ringling for over a year.
 She currently resides in Sarasota, while working as a freelance designer and artist for Cirque du Soleil and other large-scale production companies.
 Julie is the daughter of Greg Parkinson, who was the Executive Director of Circus World Museum for 17 years and the granddaughter of Bob Parkinson, founder of the Robert L. Parkinson Library and Research Center at Circus World Museum.
 Julie enjoys collecting circus posters and learning about circus history.
 She is thrilled to have been recently elected to the CHS board of directors and hopes that her experience, ideas and network will help generate new memberships for the organization.